canvas-medical/documentation/collections/_sdk/canvas_cli.md

 - `delete`: Delete a disabled plugin from an instance
 - `init`: Create a plugin from a template
-- `install`: Installs a given Python package into a running Canvas instance
+- `install`: Installs a plugin into a Canvas instance
 - `list`: Lists all plugins from the instance
 - `update`: Updates a plugin from an instance
 - `validate-manifest`: Validates the Canvas Manifest json file of a plugin package